My name is Moniek Hopman. Since I was young I have been interested in human movement and I love helping others to feel better.

 In my first years at University I studied Human Movement Sciences in Amsterdam, where I learned about a wide range of things, from Anatomy and Physiology to History and Philosophy of Human Movement.
 Although I realised the significance of what I learned, I was not ready to start a career using this.
 After studying Mathematics (master’s degree, University of Amsterdam) and teaching maths for more than 15 years, I felt it was time to start using all the knowledge about human movement I have gathered in the course of my life.
 I was ready to do what I feel truly matters in life: helping people to feel better through Gentle Movements.

-Some of my other interests are playing the cello, singing, maths tutoring and going for walks and cycle rides.
+Some of my other interests are playing the cello, singing, maths tutoring, swimming and going for walks and cycle rides.